Understanding Docker Containerization

 Step 3: sudo systemctl startlocker

-Step 4: sudo docker run hello-world Step 5: docker-version
+Step 4: sudo docker run hello-world

-Add user to docker group - to use docker cmd without 'sudo' :
+Add user to docker group - to use docker cmd without 'sudo' :sudo usermod -a -G docker $(whoami)

-activate changes without logging out:
+activate changes without logging out:newgrp docker

 enabling docker service - sudo systemctl enable docker